 The Scales of Justice represent the balance of the individual against the needs of society and a fair balance between interests of one individual and those of another.
 The personification of justice balancing the scales dates back to the Egyptian goddess of justice, Maat, who stood for truth and fairness.
 The Greek goddess of justice, Themis, was traditionally represented carrying scales in which she measured the different aspects of the argument.

 The Sword of Justice represents a symbol of power, protection, authority, vigilance and might.
 The sword is double-edged, symbolising the power of justice, which may be wielded either for or against any party.
 It also serves as a reminder of the link between law and punishment.
 If the law is broken, then punishment will follow.
 At the time of development of this imagery penalties such as hanging, burning at the stake, transportation and hard labour all existed.
-The law has the power to determine life or death.
-Such power still exists today although more commonly in civil matters.
+The law still has the power to determine life or death.
 In recent years there have been a number of cases where families, medical staff and individuals have gone to court to seek a ruling to confirm that a decision they wish to take is a legal one.
 These decisions would result in life or death.
-Examples that are often referred to the courts include:
+Examples that have been referred to the courts include:

 - the separation of conjoined twins, with lethal consequences certain for at least one of them